stefangordon/serverless-event-body-option/README.md

 ## Installation

-1. Performing `npm install` at the root path of your each service.
+1. Performing `npm install` at the root path of your service.

 ```
 $ npm install --save serverless-event-body-option